ExaScience/ICU72hReadmissionMIMICIII/README.md

         models1/experiments.py
         models1/experiments.yml

+1. Set the search path so Python can find the relevant files.
+On a Linux system this might look something like:

+        export PYTHONPATH="$PYTHONPATH:.:../generate_datasets"

-1. Go to the *models1/* directory.
+2. Go to the *models1/* directory.
 First fill in the *experiments.yml* file appropriately and then launch the experiments with:

         python experiments.py

     Expected run time varies a large amount depending on the system being used and the experiments specified.
-The longer running experiments can easily take > 10 hours.
+The longer running experiments can easily take 10s of hours to multiple days.

-2. (Optional) post process the experiments on percentage data splits by running:
+3. (Optional) post process the experiments on percentage data splits by running:

         python icu72hra_collectFigs.py experiments.yml